Kidney stone disease: Risk factors

-Dehydration from low fluid intake is a major factor in stone formation.
+Dehydration from low fluid intake is a factor in stone formation.
 Individuals living in warm climates are at higher risk due to increased fluid loss.
 Obesity, immobility, and sedentary lifestyles are other leading risk factors.

 High dietary intake of animal protein, sodium, sugars including honey, refined sugars, fructose and high fructose corn syrup, and excessive consumption of fruit juices may increase the risk of kidney stone formation due to increased uric acid excretion and elevated urinary oxalate levels (whereas tea, coffee, wine and beer may decrease the risk).

 Kidney stones can result from an underlying metabolic condition, such as distal renal tubular acidosis, Dent's disease, hyperparathyroidism, primary hyperoxaluria, or medullary sponge kidney.
 3–20% of people who form kidney stones have medullary sponge kidney.

 Kidney stones are more common in people with Crohn's disease; Crohn's disease is associated with hyperoxaluria and malabsorption of magnesium.

+Ureteropelvic junction obstruction (UPJO), a congenital or acquired condition characterized by a narrowing of the junction between the renal pelvis and the ureter, impeding the flow of urine to the bladder, is a contributing factor in the formation of kidney stones.